sarahstrong314/MCR3U/4 - Exponential Functions/1 - Introduction to Exponential Functions.md

 ### Inverses of Exponential Functions

 The inverse of an exponential function is called a **logarithmic function**.
-The exponential function y = 2^x has the solution x = log_2y.
+The exponential function $y = 2^x$ has the solution $x = log_2y$.
 Logarithmic functions are not covered in the course, but are covered in *Advanced Functions*.